What Music is Best For Laundromats

 Unfortunately, you cannot just play any music you feel like playing in commercial establishments like laundromats.
 Organizations like ASCAP ensure that music made by member artists does not get played in commercial settings without due compensation for the organization and the artists.

 Thus, if you pay for copyrighted music in your commercial setting, you risk facing legal ramifications.
 Luckily, there are many playlists out there that are specifically curated with music that is perfectly fine to play in commercial settings.
-One of the best options is the streaming service offered by Loop TV, which has tons of pre-made playlists perfect for any environment.
+One of the best options is the streaming service offered by Loop TV, which has tons of pre-made playlists of fully-licensed music, perfect for any environment.
+You can even use the free Loop TV interface to schedule different genres of music throughout the day (mellow in the morning, upbeat in the evenings when customers need an energy boost).

 Keeping Your Customers Happy with the Right Kind of Music

 Laundry is a chore, but the experience of doing laundry at your laundromat need not be an unpleasant experience.
 One of the best ways to improve the customer experience is by playing music that relieves stress, relaxes, and motivates.

 As long as you choose streaming platforms like Loop TV to ensure that you are not crossing any legal boundaries, you can choose the perfect playlist that your customers will love.